chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 The PyPI API provides information about Python packages through a simple JSON structure.
 We use PyPI to source information such as the Python versions that a plugin supports, its dependencies, etc.

-Plugin developers can modify these fields when they package their plugin by setting values in `setup.py`, `setup.cfg`, or `pypackage.toml`.
+Plugin developers can modify these fields when they package their plugin by setting values in `setup.py`, `setup.cfg`, or `pyproject.toml`.

 Fields that can be defined through the Python package configuration include the following: